 School of Career Education grew from Riverside County Office of Education's 40 years of experience successfully offering Career Technical Education.
-Currently, we provide post-secondary training in more than eleven subject areas at several locations throughout Riverside County.
+Currently, we provide post-secondary training at several locations throughout Riverside County.

 School of Career Education's technical certificate programs provide instruction in both theory and practical applications using methods appropriate to the subject area.
 Each technical certificate program provides instruction in all aspects of its industry.
 Instructors maintain intern and employer relationships to ensure industry contact necessary for student success.
 In addition, students are provided a foundation of technical, academic, and communication skills upon which they can continue to grow, learn, and advance.